In 1887, John Bartholomew's Gazetteer of the British Isles described Kensington like this:

 Not where you were looking for?

-Click here for more detailed advice on finding places within A Vision of Britain through Time, and maybe some references to other places called "Kensington".
+Click here for more detailed advice on finding places within A Vision of Ireland through Time, and maybe some references to other places called "Kensington".